CUCB/website/README.md

 ### Docker

-**NB** you don't _need_ to run docker to run the development server these days, but you will have to instead run postgres and mailhog locally, which may or may correspond with your definition of fun.
+**NB** you don't _need_ to run docker to run the development server these days, but you will have to instead run postgres and mailhog locally, which may or may not correspond with your definition of fun.
 Bear in mind we're not building any of the site in docker, and we're making very few database queries, so even if docker performance leaves a bit to be desired on your shiny new `/M[1-9][0-9]* Mac/`, it shouldn't cause any problems.

 The project should now be set up correctly to use `docker-compose`.
 This should allow you to run the database, mailhog and caddy (the frontend server) all with one command.
 The development server is seperate since it is useful to see error messages and have an easy way to kick it when things break.
 It also means that you don't have to build anything in docker locally, which will probably save a lot of effort.
 Follow the instructions [here](https://docs.docker.com/compose/) to install it, and then run